apeterson91/website/content/post/causal_inference_preface/index.md

 each time you applied force to it.
 If you used a variety of different kinds of balls, where some were lighter or heavier than others, you would expect the change in position to be different for balls of different mass, even though the same force was applied to them.
 In order to account for this, you would have to include the information - mass - that accounts for the relevant difference between balls change in position.
 This would create **conditional exchangeability** between the balls.
-That is, by conditioning on the information of the mass, we would be able to make these balls comparable in terms of how force affects their change in position.
+That is, by conditioning or including  the information of each ball's mass, we would be able to make these balls comparable in terms of how force affects their change in position.

 {{< figure library="true" src="CIprefacefig2.png" title="Mass matters" lightbox="true" >}}